Wednesday 8th December 2021

 We are living in challenging times, and there is uncertainty – but that doesn’t change the certainty which we had a month ago, still have today, and will have years from now.
 While things appear crazy down here, God is still on His throne.
 We recommend reading this article: https://www.thegospelcoalition.org/article/cs-lewis-coronavirus/

 1 Thessalonians 5:17 says “Pray without ceasing.” – and what better time to do that.
-There is much to pray for, but the lack of a commute to work or break in our studies may also give us more opportunity.
+There is much to pray for, but the lack of a commute to work or break in some of our other routines may also give us more opportunity.
 Pray for those in need, for the elderly and for those serving and leading our country.

 So deep are our needs that until we are in heaven we must not cease to pray… the motto for this year must be, “Continue… in prayer.”Charles Spurgeon